Pushparaj13811/face-detection-system/README.md

 ```

 ### 2. Setting Up the Dataset
 Create a folder named `dataset_images` in the project directory and add images to it.
-If your images are in `.heic` format, convert them and store them in `converted_images`.
+The `converted_images` directory will stored the converted image from `.heic` format.
 The `uploads` directory will store the images uploaded by users.

 ### 3. Encoding the Dataset
 Run the `face.ipynb` notebook to: